klausman/armapadocs/content/mission_making/guide/index.md

 To create a new mission:

-1. While `F3_PA-master.Altis` mission is loaded in the editor, drag your mouse over all the objects placed down in the mission so you select them all at the same time.
+1. While `pafw.Altis` mission is loaded in the editor, drag your mouse over all the objects placed down in the mission so you select them all at the same time.
 It should include modules, markers, units and vehicles.
 2. Press CTRL+C on keyboard to copy.